 Permanent crowns are fabricated from stainless steel, metals like gold or other alloys, porcelain fused to metal, all-ceramic, or all resin.
 The variety you choose depends on your tooth’s location, the visibility of your tooth when smiling, the function of the tooth needing the crown, the natural tooth structure remaining, and the color of the neighboring teeth.

-It would be best to consider several factors when choosing a crown with the Vancouver dentist offering restorative dental care.
+It would be best to consider several factors when choosing a crown, like any other cosmetic dental procedures, including dental veneers, dental implants, or teeth whitening.
 When you work in conjunction with the dentist, you allow yourself to get the most appropriate dental crown suited for your needs.